 Jupyter notebooks are an effective tool for data scientists to iterate on their work and share it with other data scientists.
 Rockset has deep integration with the Jupyter notebook workflow.
 There is deep SQL Magic and ipython-sql integration that lets you run SQL queries directly in your notebooks, turn the results into Pandas dataframes.
-There is also Rockset Python client integration to do more advanced operations including creating collections, adding, removing or modifying documents within collections.
+There is also a Rockset Python client integration to do more advanced operations including creating collections and adding, removing, or modifying documents within collections.

 You must first install the Rockset Python client.
 After that, you can install the Jupyter package by following the official guide.
 Ensure that you install the version of Jupyter for Python 3.
 In addition to Jupyter, you will need a couple of extra packages that can be installed as follows:

 If you’re using system Python, you may need to

 sudo before you can run the above commands.
 It

 Once you have installed Jupyter and the ipython-sql dependency, you should be able to run it by starting it from the terminal or command prompt.

 Once you’re in the notebook environment, open up a new notebook and test that the installed version of the Python interpreter is 3.x.

 If the version does not say 3.x, you may need to install a Python 3 kernel for your Jupyter notebook.
 This can be done using:

 $ python3 -m pip install ipykernel $ python3 -m ipykernel install --user